publishing-bitbytebit/PlainTxtPodcast/_transcripts/ComingToTerm.md

 I'm coming to you from my 《little》 studio apt space.
 Currently sitting among my dresses, books, and toy dinosaurs in the third most populated US city— Chicago, IL. [yay/cheering sound effect/maybe?]

 And at a time in my life where I am just having to come to terms with things.
 Do you know the feeling?

-Alright.. before we delve into the te][motions i recited moments ago some might be wondering what you've just stumbled upon.
-Well, the plain.txt podcast is first and foremost a digital humanitarian effort to share experiment][experienti{al knowledge.
-A gathering of my][our connecti][transmiss{ions originat][stemm{ing from my][our work[s] in Digital Humanities and Textual Studies.
-Submerged in a community, as expansive as my own][our engagement, this very first episode comes at the emergence of me finishing my Master's degree at Loyola University Chicago.
-With thoughts (my own and others) to share to and among the communities of which I hope to be teach][be{ing now and into the future.
-This podcast hopes to bring people together in learn][do][be{ing humans of a digital persuasion or rather digital humanitarians.

-So this piece - 《coming to term 》 has so much meaning for me personally, but I imagine the idiom[definition ✔] strikes each of us in our own way.
-I'm wondering who can relate?
-Please reach out and let me know if you can.
-Let me know your first thoughts when hearing the phrase 《coming to term 》 via our hashtag on ANY and ALL social media #PlainTxtPodcast

-I wrote this poem trying to do a summation before the beginning of my next chapter in life after graduate school.
-Now that's a lot of prepositions, huh?
-So initially coming to term meant coming to an end and that's where I started writing this piece.
-How can I finish this?
-What needs to be said before I go?
-Let's get deeper. . .

-In this very first line we branch -- I feel unable to come to terms in the sense of having the correct word{s][ing flow from me so I added an S and as I went to end the line flushed with a feeling of dread I typed another branch — termination ... returning to this idea that there is to every new beginning an ending, a severing, a distancing.

-but how could this be possible in a digital age where we feel stronger binds to our favorite youTube stars than a parent][neighbor][friend sitting right next to you.
-Well "if there's one thing I've learned in all my years here - is that despair - is less abundant in those who understand How to plant their hearts in community gardens"

-coming to term is certainly less of an ending and more of a beginning if you solidify community connections with individuals...
-I think...
 ````